StillAbeginnerr/StillAbeginnerr/README.md

 - Kalinga Institute of Industrial Technology, India
 ---

+## 🌟 Open Source Experience
+- 🗺️ **Open Street Maps**
+Contributed to OpenStreetMap’s iD editor by engaging in issue discussions, including Issue #10573,
+#10570 providing detailed feedback on user interface and functionality enhancements.
+Assisted in identifying bugs and suggesting improvements for better user experience in open-source geospatial tools.
+Collaborated with the developer community to refine and implement actionable solutions.

 ## 🌟 Professional Internship Experience
 - 🛡️ **Aerial Defence Research and Development Establishment (DRDO), India**
   Contributed to significant projects as a Software Engineer Intern, with a focus on developing internal system applications.